Ferrari looking to get back on track in F1 at Monaco GP

 Things could start to change at this weekend's Monaco Grand Prix.
 Ferrari dominated the race last year, securing a 1-2 finish as Sebastian Vettel beat Kimi Raikkonen.

 Defending champion Lewis Hamilton has won the last two races with Mercedes this season to move 17 points ahead of Vettel in their title battle despite trailing by the same amount after Vettel won the first two.
-With both drivers chasing a fifth F1 title to move level with Argentine great Juan Manuel Fangio, it is shaping up as a thrilling season.
+With both drivers chasing a fifth F1 title to move level with Argentine great Juan Manuel Fangio.

+Hamilton and Vettel sat next to each other at a pre-race new conference on Wednesday.

+Because of the glare of the cameras, they slipped on sunglasses.
+Hamilton put his on first, and Vettel quickly followed suit.

 Vettel took pole position in Azerbaijan two races ago.
 But in that race he found himself second after a botched pit stop.
 Then, he made a rash error of judgment late on and dropped down to fourth, rather than consolidating a position of strength against Hamilton.